 Conclusion

-Preliminary tests indicate moderate bit savings (a few percent in average) over the test set of JVET-P0110, with as much as 15% on the AVC-based example.
-In a test with QMs extracted from a field capture of a satellite HEVC broadcast, replacing the all-16 default QM with the proposed one results in 25% gain, because this example uses QMs that are mostly planes.
+Tests in the context of JVET-P0110 indicate moderate bit savings (a few percent in average) over the test set of JVET-P0110, with as much as 15% on the AVC-based example.
+In a test with QMs extracted from two field captures of UHD HEVC streams, replacing the all-16 default QM with the proposed one results in 30% gain, because these example use QMs that are mostly planes.

 Incidentally, though certainly not optimal, the proposed values probably make some sense if used untouched as a quantization matrix; they are close to the Intra AVC default QM with 1.5x scale.